AxisCommunications/signed-video-framework-examples/apps/validator/README.md

 Note: There is currently a known flaw in [signed_test_h265.mp4](../../test-files/signed_test_h265.mp4) where the timestamps of the first NALs are not set correctly.
-This effects the validation of the first GOP, which is displayed as *signed*, which means we know it is signed, but we cannot validate it.
+This affects the validation of the first GOP, which is displayed as *signed*, hence, a signature has so far been detected but there is no signature for the first GOP.